How to identify profitable cross-border opportunities that other banks miss

 The measurement problem

-Traditional loan application processes inadvertently filter out foreign customers before they become visible in bank data.
-Application forms that require local citizenship or lengthy residency periods at step one create immediate barriers.
-Foreign residents, anticipating rejection based on these requirements, often abandon applications before completion or avoid applying altogether.
+Traditional loan applications filter out foreign customers before they appear in bank data.
+Forms requiring local citizenship or long residency periods create immediate barriers.
+Foreign residents often abandon applications or avoid applying entirely.

 Strategic discovery methodology